-On this day in 1781, the Articles of Confederation are finally ratified.
+On March 1, 1781, the Articles of Confederation are finally ratified.
 The Articles were signed by Congress and sent to the individual states for ratification on November 15, 1777, after 16 months of debate.
 Bickering over land claims between Virginia and Maryland delayed final ratification for almost four more years.
 Maryland finally approved the Articles on March 1, 1781, affirming the Articles as the outline of the official government of the United States.
 The nation was guided by the Articles of Confederation until the implementation of the current U.S. Constitution in 1789.

 The critical distinction between the Articles of Confederation and the U.S. Constitution —the primacy of the states under the Articles—is best understood by comparing the following lines.